galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

   It is a concern because PCR duplicates misrepresent the true proportion of sequences in the input.

-- Truly over represented sequences such as very abundant transcripts in an RNA-Seq library
+- Truly overrepresented sequences such as very abundant transcripts in an RNA-Seq library

   It is an expected case and not of concern because it does faithfully represent the input.